-Anyone (whether previously background checked or not) must alert the OEC as to any criminal conviction and the state child abuse and neglect agency must provide the OEC with records concerning reports and investigations of child abuse or neglect by a child care provider, staff member, or the household member of a family home child care provider.
-In those cases, the agency, through its licensing regulations, is able to take disciplinary action against the license leading up to, and including revocation.
+Background checks submitted through the OEC will include interstate background checks for any state of residence for the past five years in addition to checks of the state and national sex offender registry, state criminal history check via fingerprints, FBI fingerprint-based check, and child abuse and neglect registry checks.
+Any child care provider still has to alert the OEC as to any criminal conviction and the state child abuse and neglect agency must provide the OEC with records concerning reports and investigations of child abuse or neglect by a child care provider, staff member, or the household member of a family home childcare provider.
+In those cases the agency, through its licensing regulations, is able to take disciplinary action against the license leading up to, and including revocation of the license.